RED LIGHT CAMERAS

 Hayward Docs Set # 5

 I recommend doing a PC on Comm.
-Geoffrey Carter, who was sitting in Oakland but as of 2013 is in Fremont.
+Geoffrey Carter, who was sitting in Oakland but now may be in Fremont.

 Hayward Docs Set # 6